clarkhtse/blog/_posts/2013-03-06-jailbreaking-the-80-20-rule.md

 layout: default
 title: Jailbreaking The 80/20 Rule
 ---
-Apple plays by the 80/20 rule.
-Their products create great experiences for the 80% majority.
-The other 20% need to adjust.
+Apple's iOS is great but not perfect.
+This is partly because Apple lives by the 80/20 rule.
+This usually means prioritizing simplicity and elegance above all.

-iOS is great but not perfect.
-To see if I could improve the experience by tweaking that 20%, I Jailbroke my iPhone 5.
+I was curious to see if I could get iOS even closer to perfect (for me) by tweaking the other 20%.
+I Jailbroke my iPhone 5 to test the idea.

 Jailbreaking often conjures up images of stealing software and illegal hacking.
 Really it's just a way to tweak iOS to your liking.
 It can be abused just like anything else.